Missouri

 D. Non-conviction records

-Record closure: If a person arrested is charged but the case is subsequently nolle prossed, dismissed, or the accused is found not guilty or imposition of sentence is suspended in the court in which the action is prosecuted, “official records pertaining to the case shall thereafter be closed records when such case is finally terminated . . . except that the court’s judgment or order or the final action taken by the prosecutor in such matters may be accessed.”
+Record closure: If a person arrested is charged but the case is subsequently nol prossed, dismissed, or the accused is found not guilty or imposition of sentence is suspended in the court in which the action is prosecuted, “official records pertaining to the case shall thereafter be closed records when such case is finally terminated . . . except that the court’s judgment or order or the final action taken by the prosecutor in such matters may be accessed.”
 Mo.
 Rev. Stat. § 610.105(1).
 See also Mo.
 Op.
 Att’y Gen. No. 101 (Sept.
-28, 1977), available at https://www.ago.mo.gov/docs/default-source/opinions/1977/101_1977.pdf?sfvrsn=2.
+28, 1977).
 Moreover, the complete record remains available to law enforcement and other governmental entities (e.g., department of revenue for driver license administration and the department of health and senior services facilities for licensing decisions).
 Mo.
 Rev. Stat. § 610.120.

 Record expungement: Effective January 1, 2018, SB-588 (2016) (discussed above) made some non-conviction records eligible for expungement, but subject to the same eligibility rules and procedures that apply to convictions.
+The period to petition was reduced from three years to eighteen months from the date of arrest under SB 754.

-In addition, arrest records may be expunged under § 610.122, as long as no civil action is pending related to the records i:
+§ 610.140.7In addition, arrest records may be expunged under § 610.122, as long as no civil action is pending related to the records if

 (1) The court determines that the arrest was based on false information and the following conditions exist: (a) There is no probable cause, at the time of the

-(c) The subject of the arrest did not receive a suspended imposition of sentence for the offense for which the arrest was made or for any offense related to the arrest; or
+action to expunge, to believe the individual committed the offense; (b) No charges will be pursued as a result of the arrest; and (c) The subject of the arrest did not receive a suspended imposition of sentence for the offense for which the arrest was made or for any offense related to the arrest; or

-(2) The court determines the person was arrested for, or was subsequently charged with, a misdemeanor offense of chapter 303 or any moving violation as the term moving violation is defined under section 302.010, except for any intoxicationrelated traffic offense as intoxicationrelated traffic offense is defined under section 577.023 and (a) Each such offense or violation related to the arrest was subsequently nolle prossed or dismissed, or the accused was found not guilty of each offense or violation; and (b) The person is not a commercial driver’s license holder and was not operating a commercial motor vehicle at the time of the arrest.
+(2) The court determines the person was arrested for, or was subsequently charged with, a misdemeanor offense of chapter 303 or any moving violation as the term moving violation is defined under section 302.010, except for any intoxication-related traffic offense as intoxication-related traffic offense is defined under section 577.023 and (a) Each such offense or violation related to the arrest was subsequently nolle prossed or dismissed, or the accused was found not guilty of each offense or violation; and (b) The person is not a commercial driver’s license holder and was not operating a commercial motor vehicle at the time of the arrest

 Prior to 2021, a person also was required to have no prior or subsequent convictions to benefit from § 610.122, but that requirement was repealed by SB 53.
+The Missouri courts made available a Petition for Expungement of Arrest Records on its website.

 E. Arrests based on false information; motor vehicle cases